 If you have been living under the one roof following your separation, you can still apply for divorce provided you swear to the separation in your divorce application and the other party/a third party swears to the separation also.
 You and the other party (or if the other party does not agree, you and a third party) will also need to file an affidavit to provide additional evidence to the Court showing you have been living separately and apart under the same roof for the last 12 months.

 What if one spouse doesn’t want a divorce?
 Can a spouse stop a divorce?

-No, a spouse cannot stop a divorce.
-In Australia, there is no need for you to provide any reasons for your divorce other than that your relationship has broken down irretrievably, as evidenced by separation of the parties for 12 months.
+You do not need the other party’s consent to get a divorce and the other party cannot stop you from getting a divorce.
+In Australia, there is no need for you to provide any reasons for your divorce other than that your relationship has broken down irretrievably.

-There are 4 things that the court must be satisfied of before granting your divorce:
+There are 4 things that the court must be satisfied with before granting your divorce: